Son of Godzilla: Special effects

 The Godzilla suit built for this film was the biggest in terms of size and girth.
-This was done in order to give Godzilla a "maternal" appearance and to give a parent-like stature in contrast next to Minilla.
+This was done in order to give Godzilla a "paternal" appearance and to give a parent-like stature in contrast next to Minilla.
 Because of the size of the suit, seasoned Godzilla suit actor Haruo Nakajima was only hired to play Godzilla in two scenes because the suit was much too big for him to wear.
 The smaller suit he had worn for the films Ebirah, Horror of the Deep and Invasion of Astro-Monster was used for these sequences.
 The much larger Seji Onaka instead played Godzilla in the film, although he was replaced midway through filming by Hiroshi Sekita after he broke his fingers.

 Minilla was designed to incorporate features of not only a baby Godzilla but a human baby was well.
 Minilla's face was patterned after the character Chibita from the popular manga Osomatsu-kun published by Shogakukan in Weekly Shonen Saturday at the time.
 "Marchan the Dwarf" was hired to play the character due to his ability to play-act and to give the character a childlike ambiance.
 He was also hired because of his ability to perform athletic rolls and flips inside the thick rubber suit.

 Outside of the two monster suits, various marionettes and puppets were used to portray the Island's gigantic inhabitants.
 The various giant preying mantises known as Kamacuras and the huge spider Kumonga.
 Arikawa would usually have 20 puppeteers at a time working on the various marionettes.
 The massive Kumonga puppet needed 2 to 3 people at a time to operate each leg.

 Styrofoam and paraffin were used for the snow falling on Solgell Island.